 BBB advises job hunters to be on the look out for these red flags when conducting their job search:

-Employer e-mails are rife with grammatical and spelling errors.
+Employer emails are rife with grammatical and spelling errors.
 Most online fraud is perpetrated by scammers located outside the U.S. Their first language usually isn’t English and this is often evident in their poor grasp of the language which can include poor grammar and the misspelling of common words.

-An employer asks for extensive personal information, such as social security or bank account numbers.
+An employer asks for extensive personal information such as social security or bank account numbers.
 Some job seekers have been surprised to learn they’ve gotten a job without having to do a single interview.
-However, when the employer then asked for personal information to fill out the necessary paperwork suspicions were raised – and rightly so.
+However, when the employer then asked for personal information in order to fill out the necessary paperwork suspicions were raised – and rightly so.
 Regardless of the reason or excuse given by the employer, a job applicant should never give out his or her Social Security or bank account numbers over the phone or e-mail.

 An employer offers the opportunity to become rich without leaving home.
 While there are legitimate businesses that allow employees to work from home, there are also a lot of scammers trying to take advantage of senior citizens, stay-at-home moms, students and injured or handicapped people looking to make money at home.
-Job hunters should use extreme caution when considering a work-at-home offer and always research the company with your BBB first at www.bbb.org.
+Job hunters should use extreme caution when considering a work-at-home offer and always research the company with their BBB first at www.tucson.bbb.org

 An employer asks for money upfront.
-Aside from paying for a uniform, it’s rarely advisable for an applicant to pay upfront fees or make a required purchase to get a job.
+Aside from paying for a uniform, it is rarely advisable for an applicant to pay upfront fees or make a required purchase to get a job.
 Most recently, the BBB of Metropolitan Dallas uncovered a scam where job hunters were told they had to pay $64.50 for a background check before they could be considered for a cleaning job.
 Predictably, after paying for the background check, the job seeker never heard from the company again.

 The job requires the employee to wire money through Western Union or MoneyGram.
 Many phony jobs require the prospective employee to cash a check sent by the company through the mail and then wire a portion of the money on to another entity.
 Reasons given for this requirement vary from scam to scam.
-Whatever the reason though, the check might clear the employee’s bank account, but will eventually turn out to be a fake and the employee is out the money he or she wired back to the scammers.
+Whatever the reason though, the check might clear the employee’s bank account but will eventually turn out to be a fake and the employee is out the money he or she wired back to the scammers.